 - Evaluate effectiveness of their learning strategies and make modifications as needed.

-- Evaluate the effectiveness of learning strategies and make appropriate modifications
+- Assess the effectiveness of learning strategies and make appropriate modifications

 - Evaluate the effectiveness of learning strategies and make modifications as needed.